Indus River: Fish

 Palla fish (Tenualosa ilisha) of the river is a delicacy for people living along the river.
 The population of fish in the river is moderately high, with Sukkur, Thatta, and Kotri being the major fishing centres – all in the lower Sindh course.
-As a result, damming and irrigation has made fish farming an important economic activity.
+As a result, damming and irrigation have made fish farming an important economic activity.

 Economy

 The Indus is the most important supplier of water resources to the Punjab and Sindh plains – it forms the backbone of agriculture and food production in Pakistan.
 The river is especially critical since rainfall is meagre in the lower Indus valley.
-Irrigation canals were first built by the people of the Indus Valley civilisation, and later by the engineers of the Kushan Empire and the Mughal Empire.
+Irrigation canals were first built by the people of the Indus Valley Civilisation, and later by the engineers of the Kushan Empire and the Mughal Empire.
 Modern irrigation was introduced by the British East India Company in 1850 – the construction of modern canals accompanied with the restoration of old canals.
 The British supervised the construction of one of the most complex irrigation networks in the world.
 The Guddu Barrage is 1350 m long – irrigating Sukkur, Jacobabad, Larkana and Kalat.
 The Sukkur Barrage serves over 20000 km2.

 After Pakistan came into existence, a water control treaty signed between India and Pakistan in 1960 guaranteed that Pakistan would receive water from the Indus River and its two tributaries the Jhelum River and the Chenab River independently of upstream control by India.

 The Indus Basin Project consisted primarily of the construction of two main dams, the Mangla Dam built on the Jhelum River and the Tarbela Dam constructed on the Indus River, together with their subsidiary dams.
 The Pakistan Water and Power Development Authority undertook the construction of the Chashma-Jhelum link canal – linking the waters of the Indus and Jhelum rivers – extending water supplies to the regions of Bahawalpur and Multan.
 Pakistan constructed the Tarbela Dam near Rawalpindi – standing 2743 m long and 143 m high, with an 80 km long reservoir.
 It supports the Chashma Barrage near Dera Ismail Khan for irrigation use and flood control and the Taunsa Barrage near Dera Ghazi Khan which also produces 100,000 kilowatts of electricity.
 The Kotri Barrage near Hyderabad is 915 m long and provides additional water supplies for Karachi.
 The extensive linking of tributaries with the Indus has helped spread water resources to the valley of Peshawar, in the Khyber Pakhtunkhwa.
 The extensive irrigation and dam projects provide the basis for Pakistan's large production of crops such as cotton, sugarcane and wheat.
-The dams also generate electricity for heavy industries and urban centers.
+The dams also generate electricity for heavy industries and urban centres.

 People

-The Indus river is sacred to Hindus.
+The Indus River is sacred to Hindus.
 The Sindhu Darshan Festival is held on every Guru Purnima on the banks of the Indus.

 The ethnicities of the Indus Valley (Pakistan and Northwest India) have a greater amount of ANI (or West Eurasian) admixture than other South Asians, including inputs from Western Steppe Herders, with evidence of more sustained and multi-layered migrations from the west.